|Delia Baldassarri (firstname.lastname@example.org)

 |Mauro Barisione (email@example.com)

 Mauro Barisione is full professor at the University of Milan, where he teaches Political sociology and Public opinion analysis.
 He is director of the PhD program in Sociology and Methodology of Social Research and head of POMLAB (Public Opinion & Media Lab).
 His publications are mainly in the fields of electoral behavior, public opinion, and political communication.
 His research interests focus on citizen political beliefs, prejudices, and actions, as well as on their individual and societal causes.
+Among his publications there are numerous articles in international journals such as Electoral Studies, Information Communication & Society, European Journal of Communication, Leadership, International Journal of Public Opinion Research.
 He is president of ITANES.

 |Paolo Bellucci (firstname.lastname@example.org)